couchbaselabs/docs-ng/content/sync-gateway/sg-9000-release-notes.markdown

 	Issues: [262](https://github.com/couchbase/sync_gateway/issues/262)

 * Changes feed
-	* Fixed a rare crash in the TruncateEncodedChangeLog function, probably triggered by lots of simultaneous writes to a channel.
+	* Fixed a rare crash in the `TruncateEncodedChangeLog` function, probably triggered by lots of simultaneous writes to a channel.

 	Issues: [243](https://github.com/couchbase/sync_gateway/issues/243)

-* Correctly assign document channels when importing existing docs from a Couchbase bucket or after changing the sync function.
+* Correctly assign document channels when importing existing documents from a Couchbase bucket or after changing the sync function.

 ### Known Issues